MicrosoftDocs/learn/learn-pr/azure/intro-to-stereokit/includes/7-summary.md

 ## Next steps

 The application you built using StereoKit can further be improvised by including few more functions or features provided by Microsoft.
-Try to consider the following:
+Consider trying the following:

 * Consider including features such as pencil, brush, and airbrush tool.
 * Incorporate the ability to add lines and shapes.